chrisjonez/pipework/README.md

 FWIW if the bridge is created using `docker create network -o com.docker.network.bridge.name="bridge-name"...` before subsequently running `pipework` with the same bridge name then all is fine.

 Why still use `pipework` when Docker networking is much improved?
-Unfortunately I have a use-case where I need to pin a container to multiple network domain's and their specificly named network interfaces (vlans) - docker currently doesn't support this: https://github.com/moby/moby/issues/25181
+Unfortunately I have a usecase where I need to simulate in Docker a physical tolopology where I need to pin a container to multiple network domain's and respective hardcoded network interface names (vlans) - docker currently doesn't support this: https://github.com/moby/moby/issues/25181

 Another workaround is to use open vSwitch - you can see this at work by invoking: `test.sh ovs`.
 You'll need Open vSwitch installed on your host.
 Something like: `sudo apt-get install openvswitch-switch`